Face-Off at the Insulin Corral

 As we opt for the number of units to dose, we try to think of all the factors that go into dosing.
 We do the normal ratio calculations.
 We also try to consider emotional or mood factors.
 Are we tense?
 Tired?
 Irritated?
 Worried?
 Stressed?
 If so, we need to be strategic about finding the right dose.

 Then, we need to figure out when to dose.
 Right at mealtime Fifteen minutes before?
 A half hour before?
-Maybe we need some when we eat, and the rest of the dose 2 or even 4 hours later!
+Maybe we need some when we eat, and the rest of the dose two or even four hours later!
 It all depends on just how quickly that meal is going to digest.

 I am constantly trying to figure out when to dose.
 The decision changes day by day.
 Ultimately, we send our insulin cowboys to the OK Corral!